On the Bears' loss to the Dolphins:

-On putting up 41 points in the first half:
+On losing Bernard Berrian to an injury in the first half:

 Defensive end Adewale Ogunleye